College of Health

 UM Foundation Support

-During fiscal year 2011, students in the College received more than $156,000 in scholarships, with an average scholarship amount of $2,100.
+- During fiscal year 2018, students in the College received more than $172,000 in scholarships, with an average scholarship amount of $2,100.

 - The UMHM Innovation & Investment Fund was established in 2018 with $1 million in seed funding from the Madrona Hill Foundation.
 The fund will support the creation of new professional healthcare training programs for Montana’s next generation of healthcare providers.